zukyoo/UKAQN/README.md

 **Windows**

-1. Any `clone` method you want to use
-2. Make you own big brain code here.
+1. Clone/download this github repo.
+2. Make any changes to main.py
-3. Open `cmd` and run `pyinstaller -F main.py` in cmd folder.
+3. Open `cmd` and run `pyinstaller -F main.py` in the folder you are editing in.

-**Linux**

-I don't use Linux.
-If you are all using Linux, building python should not be difficult for you

-# WIP
-- [ ] Support AQN replay editor.
-- [x] Identify in-game beatmap edit.
-- [ ] Custom text.
-- [ ] Disable display server.
-- [ ] Python GUI(?)